-DMarket Spring Cup – The First Pro Championship by DMarket
+DMarket Spring Cup – The First Pro Championship

 We at DMarket believe that professional gaming is the future of international sports, and it won’t be long until CS:GO and Dota 2 will be added to the list of Olympic disciplines.
 DMarket actively participates in the popularization and development of Esports.
 The first professional CS:GO tournament sponsored by DMarket was held from April, 13 to April, 16.
 Eight teams competed for the prize pool of $5,000 during four tense days.
 Here is the full list of teams that participated and matches held.